Faculty | Primary

 Areeba Tariq

-Areeba Tariq joined Princeton Montessori School in 2022 and is an intern in the Primary Program.
+Areeba Tariq joined Princeton Montessori School in 2022 and is an Assistant Teacher.

 Areeba is passionate about children and loves connecting with them.
 She believes all children are unique in their own ways and by observing and building strong connections with the child you can help them craft their skills.
 Areeba is a creative person and brings creativity, calmness and togetherness to the classroom.
 She feels pure joy seeing the happiness on a child's face after accomplishing a task, and the confidence and freedom they experience at such early age.